askharley/askharley-blog/src/pages/about.md

 ---
 title: "About"
-date: "2018-07-19"
+date: "2020-04-04"
-author: "Radek"
+author: "Harley"
 path: "/about"
 ---

-## Hi there

-My name is Radek and I'm the author of this starter.
-I made it to help you present your ideas easier.
+I guess this is the part where I start speaking about myself.

+TL;DR:

+- 24 year old software developer
+- I've got a couple years of experience
+-

 We all know how hard is to start something on the web, especially these days.
 You need to prepare a bunch of stuff, configure them and when that’s done — create the content.